josephlou5/codepost-powertools/README.md

 - `grader`: The grader to assign the submissions to.
 - `cutoff`: The number of tests that denote "passed".
 Default is all passed.
 - `-sa`/`--search-all`: Whether to search all submissions, not just those with no grader.
 Default is `False`.
 - `-t`/`--testing`: Whether to run as a test.
 Default is `False`.

-### auto_commenter.py
-Automatically add rubric comments to submissions.
-Skips finalized submissions and files with any comments.

-Command-line arguments:
-- `course_period`: The period of the COS126 course.
-- `assignment_name`: The name of the assignment.
-- `-s`/`--save`: save (bool): Whether to save a file with all the created comments.
-Default is `True`.
-- `-t`/`--testing`: Whether to run as a test.
-Default is `False`.

 ### claim.py